 There are very few times when it is actually a good idea to kill bees.
 If you do have to kill bees, using a pesticide-free method at least helps a bit.
 Killing bees with soapy water is an option if it is needed.
-I hate killing bees.
-In this article, we will have a look at a few ways to do this humanely if you really have to.
+I hate killing bees, but in this article we will have a look at a few ways to do this humanely if you really have to.

 Why Do You Need To Kill Bees?